dcycle/starterkit-node/README.md

 If you are interested in keeping the structure of the current project, here are some design patterns we have used to make things easier.

-### Component-based modular system
+### Service-based modular system

-We have split our code in a series of components which are our custom node modules; they are all singleton class objects.
+We have split our code in a series of services which are our custom node modules; they are all singleton class objects.
 The simplest one is ./app/code/random/index.js.
 It is self-contained and self explanatory; it serves to make random numbers.

 You can try it by running:

-    echo 'app.c("random").random()' | ./scripts/node-cli.sh
+    echo 'app.service("random").random()' | ./scripts/node-cli.sh

+### Services are always singletons

+Any service you load is an object instantiated within a local node module.
+For example, calling app.service('numUsers') will return a single object of class NumUsers.

+Services need to be initialized using the init() method, but this is done automatically by ./app/code/server.js calling app().init(), which initializes all services which have an init() method.

-### Some components require initialization
+### Some services require initialization

 Components like ./app/code/database/index.js require initialization before use.
 That is why ./app/code/server.js calls app.init() before app.run(). app.init() initializes all components that need to be initialized before the application can be run.